geoffviola/undefined_behavior_study/README.md

 There were a few other static analyzers, but they didn't seem appropriate for these problems.
 I tried OCLint version 0.13.1, but it didn't provide any additional insights besides compiler warnings in regards to undefined behavior.
 It did warn about short variable names.
 I also tried cppclean 0.12.
 It wasn't able to identify undefined behavior issues.
 It was able to find static data, which is in the stack overflow code by design.

+It's recommended for clang-tidy to have a compile database.
+If it doesn't it will not detect certain errors.
+For example, it wouldn't detect the stack overflow error.

 ## Analysis
 When in debug mode, MSVC halted on the most undefined behavior.
 Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
 No extra flags made MSVC catch more undefined behavior.